Play mode for rapid validation

 Play a process

-Click the action icons next to a task or event to play the process.
+Click the play action icon next to a task or event to play the process.

 The Instance History panel tracks the path taken throughout the diagram.